TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/how-to-contribute.md

 [Return to Index](../index.md)

-## Description

-Instructions on how to contribute to these projects.
+Instructions on how to contribute to ths project are pending.

 ---